wkgcass/vproxy/doc/lb-example.md

 #### 6. Check and save config

 You can run some special commands in vproxy console, they cannot be executed from `redis-cli`.
-(Unless you specify `allowSystemCallInNonStdIOController` on start up, but methods related to local filesystem or process will not be allowed for safety concern).
+(Unless you specify `allowSystemCommandInNonStdIOController` on start up, but methods related to local filesystem or process will not be allowed for safety concern).

 Check config:

 ```
-System call: list config
+System: list config
 ```

 Save config:

 ```
-System call: save ~/vproxy.conf
+System: save ~/vproxy.conf
 ```

 Except for saving by hand, the config can be automatically saved in `~/.vproxy/vproxy.last` for every hour.
 And if it's terminated by `SIGINT` or `SIGHUP`, or manually shutdown, the config will also be saved.